 ATRT2 Assessment of Recommendation Effectiveness

-The effectiveness of implementation is qualified.
-But where it is unsuccessful is not entirely due to implementation efforts of staff.
+The effectiveness of implementation is qualified, but its partial success is not entirely due to staff performance. .
 Interestingly, the Board has improved in reflecting Public Comment in its resolutions.
 That is a key element of accountability and transparency.
 ATRT2’s assessment is that fulsome, broader and more frequent public comment can be facilitated through adjustments to time allotted, forward planning regarding the number of consultations, and new tools that facilitate easier participation in the Comment process.

-Public Comment on Draft Recommendation
+Final Recommendation #7

+The Board should explore mechanisms to improve public comment through adjusted time allotments, forward planning regarding the number of consultations given anticipated growth in participation, and new tools that facilitate participation.

+The Board also should establish a process under the Public Comment Process where those who commented or replied during the Public Comment and/or Reply Comment period(s) can request changes to the synthesis reports in cases where they believe the staff incorrectly summarized their comment(s).

 Report Section 10.
 MULTILINGUALISM: ATRT2 Recommendation #8 (Assessment of ATRT1 Recommendations 18, 19, and 22)